-Disney shares rise on earnings, revenue beat
+As Disney posts earnings beat, Iger mum on Fox deal progress

-Walt Disney shares rose in after-hours trading Tuesday as the media and entertainment giant topped Wall Street’s expectations for both earnings and revenue in its second quarter.
+Walt Disney shares rose in after-hours trading Tuesday as strong performances by theme parks and movies such as Marvel’s “Black Panther” fueled the media and entertainment giant to earnings and revenue beats during its second quarter.

 Continue Reading Below

-The California-based company’s media networks, parks and resorts and studio entertainment segments all exceeded revenue projections.
+The company’s media networks, parks and resorts and studio entertainment segments all exceeded revenue projections.
+Media network revenue rose 3% to $6.14 billion, though operating income fell 6% to $2.1 billion because of weakness at ESPN.

-The company’s latest earnings report came amid its ongoing bid to address subscriber losses at ESPN, its cable sports network.
+Parks and resorts revenue rose 13% to $4.88 billion, while studio entertainment revenue climbed 21% to $2.45 billion.
+“Black Panther” has grossed more than $1.3 billion at the box office since its debut in mid-February, making it among the highest-earning films of all time.

+“Driven by strong results in our parks and resorts and studio businesses, our Q2 performance reflects our continued ability to drive significant shareholder value,” Disney CEO Bob Iger said in a press release.
+“Our ability to create extraordinary content like ‘Black Panther’ and ‘Avengers: Infinity War’ and leverage it across all business units, the unique value proposition we’re creating for consumers with our DTC platforms, and our recent reorganization strengthen our confidence that we are very well positioned for future growth.”

+Iger said on a conference call that Disney is still “deep in the regulatory process” for the Fox deal and declined to provide further comment on the situation.
+Disney said it incurred $194 million in costs related to the acquisition bid, as well as increased compensation for some employees.

+“We strongly believe in the value of those assets as part of our ongoing strategy,” Iger said.

 Last month Disney launched ESPN+, a paid streaming service, and plans to unveil a Disney-branded streaming service featuring Marvel and Star Wars content in 2019.

-Disney CEO Bob Iger is expected to discuss ESPN’s business, as well as Disney’s ongoing bid to acquire 21st Century Fox’s film and television assets, during a call with analysts later Tuesday afternoon.
-The latter company is the parent of FOX Business.
+Iger declined to provide specifics on how many subscribers ESPN+ has obtained since its launch, but said the company is “very encouraged” by the service’s early performance and acknowledged that reviews have been positive.

 What do you think?